Cooks Role Group

 Cooks Classroom Preparation and Onsite Activities –

-Cooks Menu Ideas – A great source for menu ideas and recipes
+- Cooks Menu Ideas and Recipes – A great source for menu ideas and recipes

-Cooks Cooking in the Pechka – Read through carefully, if you’d like to use the pechka (indoor wood-oven)
+- Cooks Cooking with the Pechka – Read through carefully, if you’d like to use the pechka (indoor wood-oven)

-Cooks Candle Making – Instructions for candle making, an optional onsite project for Cooks
+- Cooks Candle Making Project – Instructions for candle making, an optional onsite project for Cooks

-Cooks Additional Cleanup – Important instructions for cleaning the Fort pots and pans.
-Cooks will want to be familiar with this information and share it with the Militia and Hunters when they’re on the dish crew!
+- Cooks Additional Cleanup – Instructions for cleaning the Fort pots and pans.
+Cooks should familiarize themselves with this information, but remember Militia and Hunters are to do the bulk of this cleanup

 Cooks Additional Information –